royalapplications/docs/src/r2023/royalserver/tutorials/index.md

 ## Royal Server and Royal TS/X

-Royal Server is in its very nature a server and needs clients that talk to it.
+Royal Server is in its very nature a Web Server and needs clients that talk to it.
 We support a variety of clients that can work with Royal Server:
 1. [Royal TS (for Windows)](https://www.royalapps.com/ts/win/features)
 2. [Royal TS (for macOS)](https://www.royalapps.com/ts/mac/features)
 3. [Royal TS (for IOS)](https://www.royalapps.com/ts/ios/features)